dlope0831/employee-database/README.md

 # Employee Database
-This app helps small business owners interact helps manager their company's employees through the utilization of node, inquirer and MySQL.
+This app helps small business owners manage their company's employees database through the utilization of node, inquirer and MySQL.

 # Usage
 As a business owner